Status: Legal

 Is New Mexico a "Right to Weed State"?

-New Mexico protects medical cannabis users from employment discrimination and requires reasonable accommodations but does not require employers to permit cannabis use or impairment during work hours, and drug testing and workplace policies can still be enforced.
+medical cannabis users from employment discrimination and requires reasonable accommodations but does not require employers to permit cannabis use or impairment during work hours, and drug testing and workplace policies can still be enforced.

 More Detailed Information